danielrosehill/AI-Dev-Prompts-Example/README.md

 At the time of writing, one of the main limitations for code generation and code editing projects is the sheer context load posed on large language models by the number of characters contained in your average code base.

-While technologies like caching and selective context injection can mitigate against these limitations to some extent, they remain imerfect solutions.
+While technologies like caching and selective context injection can mitigate against these limitations to some extent, they remain imperfect solutions.

 For now, those of us who use LLMs for this purpose frequently have to make do with our own hacks that we develop on the go.